idena-network/idena-bridge/README.md

 To start the bridge backend execute this ```npm start``` Notice : start only 1 instance and do not use pm2 ( because of the checker function)

+This bridge allows swapping from Idena blockchain to BSC and the opposite It Checks every specified time if there is a pending swaps and then it checks what happened to it's Tx see index.js > checkSwaps function

+Features list :
+1. local nonce for idena blockchain wallet
+2. Dynamic fees for Bsc Txs and preset fees for idena
+3. Checking for most of the parameters that the user can send to the API
+4. Creating Txs locally instead of using an idena node rpc directly for sending
+5. Many more that are not written here :)